cablelabs/transparent-security/docs/int_header/INT_header.md

 The INT header is defined in two portions.
 One is the Header for the INT metadata and the second is the actual metadata.
 For both of these, we follow the INT specification with the addition of two bitmasks.
 This additional value, an 8 octctet value for the originating device ID will be proposed to be added to the INT specification.

+Please reffer to the 2.0 draft or release version of the P4 Application for the metadata header format.
+This document includes the definition of the additional metadata types for the origionating device and a proposed IP shim.

+The other shim types, including UDP/TCP can also be used with the probe marker and not the differentiated service bit (DSCP), but those do not cover the range of IP traffic that is used in DDoS attacks.

 ## IP Header update

 ### Encapsulation